 Both AC.1.004 “Control information posted or processed on publicly accessible information systems” and SC.3.193 “Implement a policy restricting the publication of CUI on externally owned, publicly accessible websites (e.g. forums, LinkedIn, Facebook, Twitter).

 According to the instructions issued by the DOD and the CYBER-AB, assessors are to determine if the Organization Seeking Certification (OSC) [AKA the Government Contractor] have policies and procedures forbidding such scenarios from occurring.

 There is apparently some level of consensus that this does not occur because there is even a narrative in the instructions that it may not be applicable.
 While this is likely statistically true, how do we know?

 We think our systems are in good shape because our IT person told us so but OSCs are required to have vulnerability scans, etc. to validate the presumption.
 This comes back to Ms. Katie Arrignton’s “Trust but Verify” model.

-So what is the Government’s and/or the CMMC-AB plan to “verify” that CUI isn’t on publicly accessible domains at the hands of OSC’s?
+So what is the Government’s and/or the CYBER-AB plan to “verify” that CUI isn’t on publicly accessible domains at the hands of OSC’s?
 Would it not stand to reason that our adversaries are looking for such details?
 Would it not stand to reason that we should also be deploying tools and techniques to identify the same targets of opportunity our adversaries want to exploit?

-Recently I had a discussion with one of the CMMC-AB leaders and there was consensus that such an issue makes sense to evaluate but then the question becomes how… and then take the “how” to something that is scalable.
+Recently I had a discussion with one of the CYBER-AB leaders and there was consensus that such an issue makes sense to evaluate but then the question becomes how… and then take the “how” to something that is scalable.
 I am interested to get feedback as to where my network “thinks” this responsibility should reside?
 With the AB, with the C3PAO, with the US Government.
 Let me know.